khathuynh/blog/content/posts/touch-my-toes.md

 series: ["Nose boop"]
 ---

-*Part of installment #5 of nose boop collection.
+*Adapted from installment #5 of nose boop collection.
 In fierce belief and defense of pop culture.
 The whimsy of tattoos, hot girl summer, small talk which is hot, smart, and tamely grunge.*

 ---